-I am a Research Staff Member in AI Algorithms at the MIT-IBM Watson AI Lab, IBM Research, Cambridge MA.
-I am also a Research Affiliate at MIT, co-leading IBM's engagement in the Bridge pillar of MIT Quest for Intelligence.
-I serve as the Co-Chair of the AI Learning Professional Interest Community (PIC) at IBM Research.
+Subhro Das is a Research Staff Member in AI Algorithms at the MIT-IBM Watson AI Lab, IBM Research, Cambridge MA.
+He is a Research Affiliate at MIT, co-leading IBM's engagement in the Bridge pillar of MIT Quest for Intelligence.
+He serve as the Co-Chair of the AI Learning Professional Interest Community (PIC) at IBM Research.

-My research interests are in dynamical systems, statistical inference, distributed estimation over multi-agent networks, online learning in non-stationary environments and time-series forecasting -- broadly in the areas of AI, machine learning, and statistical signal processing with applications in healthcare and shared prosperity.
-Before moving to Cambridge, I was a Research Scientist in AI for Healthcare at IBM T.J.
+His research interests are in distributed learning over multi-agent networks, dynamical systems, multi-agent reinforcement learning, accelerated & adaptive optimization methods, and online learning in non-stationary environments – broadly in the areas of AI, machine learning, and statistical signal processing with applications in healthcare and social good.
+Before moving to Cambridge, he was a Research Scientist at IBM T.J.
 Watson Research Center, New York.
-Therein, I have developed signal processing and machine learning based predictive algorithms for a broad variety of biomedical and healthcare applications.
+Therein, he worked on developing signal processing and machine learning based predictive algorithms for a broad variety of biomedical and healthcare applications.

-I received PhD and MS degrees in Electrical and Computer Engineering from Carnegie Mellon University in 2016 and 2014, respectively.
-My dissertation research was in distributed filtering and prediction of time-varying random fields and I was advised by Prof. José M. F. Moura.
-I completed my Bachelors (B.Tech.) degree in Electronics & Electrical Communication Engineering from Indian Institute of Technology Kharagpur in 2011.
-During the summers of 2009, 2010 and 2015, I was an intern at Ulm University (Germany), Gwangju Institute of Science & Technology (South Korea), and, Bosch Research (Palo Alto, CA), respectively.
+He received MS and PhD degrees in Electrical and Computer Engineering from Carnegie Mellon University in 2014 and 2016, respectively.
+His dissertation research was in distributed filtering and prediction of time-varying random fields and he was advised by Prof. José M. F. Moura.
+He completed his Bachelors (B.Tech.) degree in Electronics & Electrical Communication Engineering from Indian Institute of Technology Kharagpur in 2011.
+During the summers of 2009, 2010 and 2015, he was an intern at Ulm University (Germany), Gwangju Institute of Science & Technology (South Korea), and, Bosch Research (Palo Alto, CA), respectively.